 Colour Review of Gray Owl

-This calming gray has undertones that are a blue-green.
-Whether it goes more one way than the other, will depend on what you pair it with and what your source of lighting is.
+This calming gray has undertones that are blue-green.
+Whether it looks bluer or more green, will depend on what you pair it with and what your source of lighting is.

 Take a look at the image below.
 Gray Owl is the painted colour board in the middle.